 The relays can be used to trigger alarms which warn the operator that a batch is complete or the rate has exceeded a set speed.
-The outputs are programmable to be assigned for rate or count.
+The outputs are programmable to be assigned to the A,B or C rate/count.
 When assigned to the count, the relays can have a user selectable on time (duration) or can be latched until reset.